 - The vehicle is involved in an accident;

 - The car is parked illegally.
-Examples include handicap spots or no-parking zones in a public parking garage or parking lot;
+Examples include handicap parking spaces or no-parking zones in a public parking garage or parking lot;

 - The driver is arrested for an unauthorized speed contest (NRS 484B.653); and/or